 This fish got that name because of their appearance.
-Their red color gills make this fish like blushing.
+Their red color gills make this fish blush.
 These fish have a golden color body with a silver shade.
 The head area of Blushing Koi Angels covers with the Gold- orange color patch.

 Orange Koi Angelfish

-This fish’s body cover with light orange color scales and the head area is dark golden orange color.
+This fish’s body covered with light orange color scales and the head area is dark golden orange color.

 Super Red Koi Angelfish